-Socioeconomic data presented here are drawn from several sources: primary data collection by the World Bank, member-country statistical publications, research institutes such as the World Resources Institute, and international organizations such as the United Nations and its specialized agencies, the International Monetary Fund, and the Organisation for Economic Co-operation and Development (see the list of Data Sources following the Technical Notes for a complete listing).
+Socioeconomic and environmental data presented here are drawn from several sources: primary data collection by the World Bank, member country statistical publications, research institutes such as the World Resources Institute, and international organizations such as the United Nations and its specialized agencies, the International Monetary Fund, and the Organisation for Economic Co-operation and Development (see the Data Sources following the Technical Notes for a complete listing).
 Although international standards of coverage, definition, and classification apply to most statistics reported by countries and international agencies, there are inevitably differences in coverage, currentness, and the capabilities and resources devoted to basic data collection and compilation.
 For some topics, competing sources of data require review by World Bank staff to ensure that the most reliable data available are presented.
 In some instances, where available data are deemed too weak to provide reliable measures of levels and trends or do not adequately adhere to international standards, the data are not shown.

-The data presented are generally consistent with those in the 1998 World Development Indicators.
+The data presented are generally consistent with those in World Development Indicators 1999.
 However, data have been revised and updated wherever new information has become available.
 Differences may also reflect revisions to historical series and changes in methodology.
-Thus data of different vintages may be published in different editions of Bank publications.
-Readers are advised not to compile data series across publications.
-Consistent time-series data are available in the 1998 World Development Indicators CD-ROM.
+Thus data of different vintages may be published in different editions of World Bank publications.
+Readers are advised not to compile data series from different publications or different editions of the same publication.
+Consistent time-series data are available on World Development Indicators 1999 CD-ROM.
 All dollar figures are in current U.S. dollars unless otherwise stated.
 The various methods used to convert from national currency figures are described in the Technical Notes.